What is Prime Brokerage?

 #9 – Cash and Trade Settlement Services

-- Serve only Large Clients – These prime brokerages go on to take on only large clients such as hedge funds with sufficient net worth, for all of its suite of services, whereas small trading and investment business may not be able to deal directly with such prime brokers
+- Serve only Large Clients – These prime brokerages go on to take on only large clients such as hedge funds with sufficient net worthNet WorthThe company's net worth can be calculated using two methods: the first is to subtract total liabilities from total assets, and the second is to add the company's share capital (both equity and preference) as well as reserves and surplus., for all of its suite of services, whereas small trading and investment business may not be able to deal directly with such prime brokers.

-- However such prime brokerages have been allegedly responsible for the fall of the economy owing to exotic products and moral hazards that used to exist in the financial services industry.
+- However, such brokerages have been allegedly responsible for the fall of the economy owing to exotic products and moral hazards that used to exist in the financial services industry.
 Several checks and regulations are now in place to ensure the activities are monitored.

-- Nonetheless, these prime brokerages play an important role in creating a market that would ensure smooth flow of trade, capital, and money between institutions thereby ensuring greater efficiency in the market as a whole.
+- Nonetheless, these prime brokerages play an important role in creating a market that would ensure a smooth flow of trade, capital, and money between institutions, thereby ensuring greater efficiency in the market as a whole.

 This has been a guide to What is Prime Brokerage and its definition.
 Here we discuss the list of services offered by prime brokerage along with examples, advantages, and disadvantages.
 You can learn more from the following articles –